Who are you? Jason V.

 Once GameSages was purchased by IGN, my writing went dormant for many years, picking back up in 2009 when I was invited to write for a friends new website called Chocolate Lemon, co-created by Chris “Phire” Scott and multi-time Marvel vs Capcom 2 world Champion Justin Wong.
 It was with Chocolate Lemon that I saw my writing take off in more than one way.
 In 2010 we were able to attend and cover e3, which still remains my most cherished time of my life.
 As time passed, I honed my writing skills more and more, trying to constantly raise the bar with myself in regards to quality and clarity.
 I also contributed to an IGN and LG 3DTV collaboration in 2012.

 Unfortunately, my life had a number of misfortunes from 2015 up until early 2017.
 In that time, while I lost a lot, the one thing I lost that hurt me the most was my passion to write.
 Too many things were going on, and many things had become a struggle.
 I won’t go in-depth with any of it other to say that I am happy to be alive.
 Just before I was able to procure e3 passes last year, things started to turn around in my life.
 The e3 pass purchase was more of a Hail Mary attempt to reinvigorate my passion for writing again.

 Favorite genres?
 I wouldn’t say I have a set favorite, but I usually find myself playing games within the RPG, adventure, fighting and platformer genres.
 Actually, if you want to consider retro as a genre, that might be the one thing that supersedes them all.

 Likes?
-Writing and gaming (well, duh), tattoos (more coming!), watching Twitch, long walks
+Writing and gaming (well, duh), tattoos (full Japanese style sleeve almost done), watching Twitch, long walks

 Dislikes?
 Hashtags, colds, liars, Roman Reigns, people that walk slow